Can I claim TPD after intermittent host-placement shifts over a longer period?

 - Supported duties can overstate capacity: reduced productivity expectations, task substitution, quiet environments, extra supervision, and transport support may not translate to normal paid roles.

-- Longer trial period can still fail employability tests: even over months, inability to keep a predictable schedule or complete duties without repeated breakdowns can indicate no durable capacity for suitable work.
+- Longer trial periods can still fail employability tests: even over months, inability to keep a predictable schedule or complete duties without repeated breakdowns can indicate no durable capacity for suitable work.

 - Cross-scheme records matter: workers compensation, income protection, Centrelink, and superannuation records need timeline and capacity consistency.